 16. Start a Blog

 Starting a blog is easy.
 Making it pay, not so much.
 But it is possible if you’re willing to put in the work, and that work could eventually lead to a steady stream of relatively passive income.
 The basic steps are picking a topic you love, choosing a platform like WordPress and creating interesting, funny, useful or otherwise compelling content so that your blog can generate cash through revenue streams like ad sales or subscriptions.

 17. Publish an E-Book

 Several competing companies offer writers the chance to publish their own e-books, but none have the reach of Amazon.
-Amazon’s Kindle Direct Publishing service allows authors to self-publish both digital and paperback books and also provides the platform to sell the finished product again and again.
+Amazon’s Kindle Direct Publishing service allows authors to self-publish digital and paperback books and provides the platform to sell the finished product again and again.
 That scenario begins with you downloading the free KDP self-publishing kit.
-You can choose between options to earn 35 or 70 percent of the selling price on Amazon, but the 70 percent option will mean paying a delivery fee depending on the size of the file.
+You can choose between options to earn 35% or 70% of the selling price on Amazon, but the 70% option will mean paying a delivery fee depending on the size of the file.

 18. Write Greeting Cards

 Whether your draw, write poems or take pictures, your artistic inclinations could earn you passive income and help you escape the trap of debt.
 Companies like NobleWorks and Calypso accept submissions and might ultimately pay for the best entries.
 Your words or images could end up on cards and the card company’s money ends up in your bank account.

 19. Publish and Sell an Online Course